Don’t have time to read the Guide now? We’ll email you a PDF copy.

 There are two considerations you have to take into account with each spread bet you make.
 First, there is the margin requirement.
 Spread betting is a leveraged investment, which means you do not have to put up the entire value of the underlying security that you’re betting on in order to place a trade.

-You also have to decide the amount of your stake on your spread bet.
-The amount of your stake will determine how much margin is required for your spread bet.
-Your profit or loss on a spread bet trade will also be multiplied by your stake amount.
+You also have to decide the amount you want to stake on your spread bet.
+The amount of your stake will determine how much of the underlying asset you are trading and therefore how much margin is required for your spread bet.
+Your profit or loss in points on a spread bet trade will be multiplied by your stake amount.

-Let’s look at an example of how a buy spread bet on Vodafone stock would work.
+Let’s look at an example of how a buy rolling daily spread bet on the share price of UK telecoms company Vodafone would work.

-If the current share price of Vodafone on the London exchange is £150, then the spread might be £150-£152.
-If you placed a buy spread bet, then you would buy at the asking price of £152.
-In order for your spread bet to profitable, the bid price – the lower price in the spread – must rise above £152.
+If you went ahead and placed the trade, then you would buy at the asking price of 137.22.
+In order for your spread bet to be profitable, the bid price – the lower price in the spread – must rise above 137.22.

 If you believe the price of a security that you want to spread bet is going to fall, then you would want to place a spread bet selling short in order to profit from a decline in price.

 If you’re selling short with your spread bet, you do not want the price of the underlying security to rise.
-If the spread quoted on GBP/USD had risen to 1.3005-1.3007, then you would be showing a loss of seven points times your £10 stake amount – £70.
-You could, however, have limited your loss to, say, £50 by placing a stop loss order at 1.3005.
-If you had done so, then as soon as the spread advanced to 1.3003-1.3005, your trade would automatically have been closed out.
+If the spread quoted on GBP/USD had risen to 1.23492-1.23500, then you would be showing a loss of fifty points times your £5 stake amount – £250.
+You could, however, have limited your loss to, say, £100 by placing a stop-loss order at 1.23200 when you opened the trade.
+If you had done so, then as soon as the spread advanced to 1.23192-1.23200, your trade would automatically have been closed out.